kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 <class 'dict'>
 ```

 Note that this creates a plain `dict` at runtime.
-Usage of `TypedDict` is a great way to inform mypy and
+Usage of `TypedDict` is a great way to inform the type checkers and
 Intellisense how a specific dict should be constructed and help the type checkers warn users if they try to access
 keys which don't exist.